Aradidae

-Most members of the family are thought to be mycophagous (fungus eating), but little is known of the feeding habits of most species.
+Most family members are thought to be mycophagous (fungus eating), but little is known of the feeding habits of most species.
 They can be attracted to the pheromones of bark beetles.
-Many of the tropical taxa are apterous.
-Flat bugs are distant relatives of the more familiar stink bugs.
+Some aradids have been found in the nests of birds and rodents.
+Most species breed twice a year.
+The males stay on top of egg masses after the female lays them.
+Hexagonal reticulation is found on the eggshells.